brightbox/kubernetes-cluster/README.md

 pod "busybox" deleted
 ```

-### loadbalanacer-example.yaml
+### loadbalancer-example.yaml
-This runs up a simple service via a Brightbox Loadbalancer and cloud IP.
+This runs up a simple http service via a Brightbox Loadbalancer and cloud IP.

 - apply the service
 ```